lubomben/ansible_setup_ocp4_kvm/README.md

 This tasks in this repository are not functional on their own.
 You need to follow our guide on [computingforgeeks.com](https://computingforgeeks.com) shared in the link below:

 [How To Deploy OpenShift Container Platform on KVM](https://computingforgeeks.com/how-to-deploy-openshift-container-platform-on-kvm/)

+### Using setup.sh

+You can perform the script setup.sh to launch all the playbooks in sequence.